Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

         - When a user logs in for the first time he/she will be prompted to update the password **Trusted Devices**
         - There is an option where you can check that the MFA can remember the device, and you can set time limit when to when the device must be authenticated
+        - You can also specify the setting where you enlist a particular ip address or a subnet which wont be subject to MFA